bennygdev/rewwwind/README.md

 (fill in what you have done)

 Ryan:
+- Designed Trade-in and Condition guidelines onboarding pages
 - Trade in application, request
 - Trade in
+(fill in what you have done)

 Femina:
 - Wishlist creation
+- Cart page
+    - Ability to add and remove products from cart
+    - Ability to adjust quantity
+    - Abililty to apply Vouchers
 - Voucher CRUD for admin-side
 - Voucher listing for both customers and admins
 - Voucher Gifting to customers
+(fill in what you have done)